Log Burner Installation Cost

 Lining a chimney involves either clay tiles, masonry or a metal flexi-pipe being placed inside the chimney from top to bottom to allow toxic gases to exit a home safely.

-Yes, you’ll need to install a twin wall flue that on averages costs £2,000.
+Yes, you’ll need to install a twin wall flue that on average costs £2,000.

 It’s recommended that you use porcelain tiles, stone, brick, metal backplate or slate behind a wood-burning stove.

-If you divide the cubic space of the room, you’re installing the wood-burner in by 14, this will give you a KW output needed.
+If you divide the cubic space of the room, you’re installing the wood-burner in by 14, this will give you the KW output needed.

 Sources